apache/dolphinscheduler/docs/docs/en/guide/task/pytorch.md

 - **Project Path** ：Set environment variable `PYTHONPATH` to load the Python package/project code at this path when running Python scripts。Support for local paths or Git URL.
   - If it is a local path, it is used as environment variable `PYTHONPATH`.
-  - If the GIT URL (`git @ | https:// | http://` prefix), can download the project, and the deposit after download path as new `Project Path`, if need to run a folder under the project, you can add `#subdirectory` after GIT URL.
+  - If the GIT URL (`git @ | https:// | http://` prefix), can download the project, and the path after downloading will be set as new `Project Path`, if need to run a folder under the project, you can add `#subdirectory` after GIT URL.

 #### Python environment parameters